HubiBoar/HubiBoar/README.md

 - I then used experience gained creating Event Based systems to refactor and redesign all of our backend services, which made them more stable and scalable as well as easier to maintain.
 - I designed and implemented a new architecture for our whole system which was based on Modular Monolith architecture which is used now inside company's backend services.

-## Learning
-- I'm currently learning Microservices Architecture and Kubernetes.
-- I'm learning other cloud providers such as AWS and GCP.
-- I have been learning frontend technologies for a while, now focusing on HTMX.

 ## Skills and Technologies
 - C#
 - Git